tienbuilam/Helmet-Detection-with-Yolov10/README.md

 ## Usage
 **Training YOLOv10 on a Helmet Safety Detection dataset**
-- Open the `Module1_Yolov10_Project.ipynb` notebook
+- Open the `Module1_Yolov10_Project.ipynb` notebook.
-- Follow the steps outlined in the notebook to clone Yolov10 from Ultralytics and fine-tune it to fit a Helmet Safety Detection dataset
+- Follow the steps outlined in the notebook to clone Yolov10 from Ultralytics and fine-tune it to fit a Helmet Safety Detection dataset.